Thyroid Supplements and You

-While these ingredients certainly help support multiple tissues and systems in the body, the ingredients are incredibly light when it comes to actually targeting your thyroid!
+While these ingredients certainly help support multiple tissues and systems in the body, the ingredients are incredibly light when it comes to actually target your thyroid!

 What I don’t like:

-These ingredients are certainly not what I would consider to be supportive of thyroid function.
+These ingredients are certainly not what I would consider supportive of thyroid function.

 In fact, most of these ingredients are more targeted toward detoxification and gut health with the only true “thyroid-specific” ingredients being the kelp, selenium, and ashwagandha.